Koh Pich: Parks and Green Spaces

+Koh Pich also hosts developments positioned around sustainability and urban reuse.
+Connexion is a mixed-use innovative hub designed to accommodate offices, retail and community facilities, and has been described as part of an adaptive re-use approach.
+The district also includes Aquation Office Park, a low-rise, eco-oriented office complex located near the river and integrated with public green space around Treellion Park.

 The 2010 accident

 The Phnom Penh stampede was a deadly stampede that occurred during the Water Festival at Diamond Island in Cambodia.
 It resulted in 347 people being killed and at least 755 being injured.